Master of Fine Arts in Sonic Practice

 Graduate Seminar

 Each term the Graduate Seminar is taught by a member of the Sonic Practice faculty.
 These seminars focus on technical or critical areas of interest to the cohort, and also serve as a collaborative studio for sharing work, receiving feedback and engaging in critical conversation around shared interests.
-The Graduate Seminar is the consistent meeting place for the cohort, and it forms the academic spine of the students' two-year course of study.
+The Graduate Seminar is the consistent meeting place for the cohort, and it forms the academic spine of the students' three-year course of study.
+See graduate seminar descriptions here

 Directed Research

 Every term, students have the option to engage one-on-one with individual faculty members at Dartmouth through Directed Research.
-This may be focused on a particular topic or designed as a mentorship for a specific project.
-Directed Research is a flexible structure for graduate students in digital musics to build working relationships with mentors that have specific insight into a student's creative and/or academic trajectory.
+This may be focused on a particular topic or a specific project.
+Directed Research is a flexible structure for graduate students in Sonic Practice to build working relationships with mentors that have specific insight into a student's creative and/or academic trajectory.

 Undergraduate Courses